A common question we’re asked by business owners entering the digital space – how much does a website cost?

 Q3.
 How much does an expensive website cost?

 A. It depends on the size, functionality, and features of the website.
-Professionals charge between $30,000 and $150,000 for a responsive web design.
+When professionals are involved, the cost to build a website can range from $30,000 to $150,000 for a responsive web design.

 Q4.
 How much does a 5-page website cost?